aitesting0/corona/COVID-19-Updates/Readme.md

 - When the git bash terminal opens,  enter './covid19.sh' followed by a countrycode e.g.'GB' and press return.

-Example - ./covid19.sh GB or ./covid19.sh FR
+- Example commands are ./covid19.sh GB or ./covid19.sh FR

                      .~#########%%;~.
                      /############%%;`\